-Residential Area: shall mean lands used or zoned to permit residential uses, and including mixed uses (i.e. where commercial uses are permitted at-grade with residential apartments above)
+Residential Area: shall mean lands used or zoned to permit residential uses or residential uses in conjunction with other ground floor uses.

 Telecommunications Carrier: shall mean a person who owns or operates a transmission facility used by that person or another person to provide telecommunications services to the public for compensation.